MarkJelic/TEC-1G/Documentation/connectors.md

 ## J4 - MATRIX Keyboard

 ## J5 - FTDI
-FTDI offers two options - with the pins left-to-right and right-to-left.
-This is because there are two common types of FTDI module - fit the connector that suits your type of FDI module.
+FTDI offers two options - pins orientated left-to-right, and right-to-left.
+This is because there are two common types of FTDI module - fit the connector that suits your type of FTDI module.
 Pin orientations are clearly maked on the PCB silkscreen.

 DTR - not used
 RX - Receive data